jirachidog/AdiSitekeyFinder/README.md

 # Adidas Sitekey Fetcher
 ## Created by @Cosm00_
-## Supported Domains: FR, US, GB, AU
+## Supported Domains: FR, US, GB, AU, CA
 ###### More might work, haven't tested them all

 ## To Use: